lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 hold, then this technique is clearly supported and may be used by the EE, if desired.

-EKPOPEncryptedCert, KAKPOPEncryptedCert, EKPOPChallengeResp,
+EKPOPEncryptedCert, KAKPOPEncryptedCert, KEMKPOPEncryptedCert, EKPOPChallengeResp, KAKPOPChallengeResp, KEMKPOPChallengeResp.
-KAKPOPChallengeResp.
 The EE picks one of these (in the subsequentMessage field) in the request message, depending upon preference and key pair type.
 The EE is not doing POP at this point;
 it is simply indicating which method it wants to use.
 Therefore, if